Python-Test-Engineer/yt-prod/README.md

 We can then replicate it to a test network to run tests.

 Always keeping PROD as isolated from testing and development as possible.

+## Combining multiple files

+We have split Postgres, PgAdmin and Adminer into their separate files but ensure that they have the same network.

+We can then run all three one at at time or in one line:

+`docker compose -f docker-compose-postgres.yml -f docker-compose-pgadmin.yml -f docker-compose-adminer.yml up -d`

+This is the same as all the information in `docker-compose-production.yml`.